 - salt and pepper to taste

 - In a food processor of blender, combine all of the vinaigrette ingredients.
 Blend until smooth and set aside.

-- Place potatoes in a sauce pan with some salt and cover with cold water.
+- Place potatoes in a sauce pan with the salt and cover with water.
 Bring to a boil then reduce heat to low and cook until potatoes are fork-tender, 20-25 minutes.
 Drain, then set aside to allow to cool until able to handle.
 Cut into quarters and set aside.

 - Using a metal spatula, turn the fish onto the other side, so that the skin side is now on the grill grates.
 Close the grill lid.
 Cook for another 2-5 minutes, again depending on the thickness of the fillets.
 Salmon should be just barely opaque throughout when done.

 - Divide the marinated kale amongst 4 plates and garnish with potatoes, olives, capers, eggs, tomatoes, green beans, and top with the grilled salmon.

 Nutrition information is automatically calculated, so should only be used as an approximation.